EventStore/documentation/docs/clients/dotnet/5.0/connecting/connecting-to-a-server.md

 ### User credentials

-Event Store supports [Access Control Lists](/docs/server/5.0.9/server/users-and-access-control-lists.md) that restrict permissions for a stream based on users and groups. `EventStoreConnection` allows you to supply credentials for each operation, however it is often more convenient to set default credentials for all operations on the connection.
+EventStoreDB supports [Access Control Lists](/docs/server/5.0.8/server/security/acl.md) that restrict permissions for a stream based on users and groups. `EventStoreConnection` allows you to supply credentials for each operation, however it is often more convenient to set default credentials for all operations on the connection.

 | Builder Method | Description |
 |:---------------|:------------|